 Drama and theatre teachers can contribute to transformative sustainability education by helping their students

-explore the human - non human connections in First Nations and other indigenous ritual theatre
+explore the human / other-than-human connections in First Nations (Native American) and other Indigenous ritual theatre

 look for ways to